Greenheart/idg.tools/community/README.md

 # IDG.community - Inner Development Goals Community

-> Transformational Skills for Sustainable Development
+> Transformational Skills for Sustainable Development.

 IDG.community helps you find your community to practice [inner development](https://www.innerdevelopmentgoals.org) and accelerate the implementation of the [Sustainable Development Goals](https://www.undp.org/sustainable-development-goals).